gholtgrieve/SizeShiftsImplications_GWH/README.md

 To reproduce the analyses, run simulations using `run_scenarios.R` and subsequently plot results figures using `manuscript_figures.R`.

 ## Authors
-You can contact the main author at <janohlberger@gmail.com>.
+Please contact the main author at <janohlberger@gmail.com>.